 Sunrise clocks for better sleep

-Sunrise clocks and sleep trackers aim to help you wake up at the right time for your body, that being when you’ve reached an optimal time to leave the sleep state and enter the waking state.
-Disrupting that rhythm can push you to sleeplessness or sleep deprivation, which can have significant effects on your wellness, from weight gain and mood swings to lack of alertness and even memory loss.
+Sunrise clocks are more gentle compared to other alarm clocks, experts told us.
+They aim to help you wake up at the right time for your body — when you’ve reached an optimal time to leave the sleep state and enter the waking state — by lighting up your space gradually and slowly in order to give your body time to react and adjust, according to Khosla.
+Disrupting that rhythm too abruptly can push you to sleeplessness or sleep deprivation, which can have significant effects on your wellness, from weight gain and mood swings to lack of alertness and even memory loss.

 “You don't have that big adrenaline surge [like] when that alarm clock suddenly goes off,” noted Dr. Sabra Abbott, assistant professor of neurology at Northwestern University’s Feinberg School of Medicine and board-certified sleep medicine doctor.

 Purchasing a sunrise clock alone isn’t enough to build healthy sleeping habits, according to Abbott.
 She highlighted the importance of regulating the light you’re exposed to in general — trying to get a lot of light during the day and less in the evening.
 Likewise, Khosla believes that sunrise clocks are great only if operated appropriately and alongside other healthy sleep behaviors, like eating right, exercising, putting your phone away before bed and trying to stay away from screens altogether long before that moment.